kontaktio/kontakt-ios-sdk/README.md

 # iOS/tvOS/macOS SDK Quickstart

 ## Important Note
-Please make sure before updating to SDK `2.0.0` that you don't need to support devices with firmware **`< 4.0`**.
+Please make sure before updating to SDK `3.0.0` that you don't need to support devices with firmware **`< 4.0`**.
-As of version `2.0.0` only devices with firmware **`4.0`** or higher will be supported.
+As of version `3.0.0` only devices with firmware **`4.0`** or higher will be supported.

 ## Administration App

-To configure Kontakt.io Devices please use our new [iOS Administration App](https://itunes.apple.com/pl/app/kontakt.io-administration/id1067320511).
+To configure Kontakt.io Devices please use our new [iOS Administration App](https://itunes.apple.com/pl/app/kontakt.io-administration/id1067320511) or [iOS Kio Gateway Installer](https://apps.apple.com/gb/app/kio-gateway-installer/id1540964088).

 ![screen](https://kontakt-mobile.s3.amazonaws.com/stich.png?4)